 The first thing you’ll want to do is decide what specifically you’ll be using the melodica for.
 Is it for learning music in general, playing for fun as a hobby, or playing with a band?
 For learning or playing for fun, quality will be less of an issue, but it’s not something to ignore.

-For most people just starting out, the best option is to look for an entry level melodica from a well-known brand.
-The biggest mistake many people make is buying the cheapest melodica they can find regardless of the quality.
-Usually, they regret this decision as later on they’re stuck with an inferior instrument with problems.
-There are a few things to look into before purchasing a melodica.
+For many people just starting out, the best option is to look for an entry-level melodica from a well-known brand.
+The biggest mistake many people make, though, is buying the cheapest melodica they can find regardless of the quality.
+Usually, they regret this decision as later on they’re stuck with an inferior instrument that ends up causing them problems.

 Types of Melodicas

-The next thing to figure out is what kind of melodica you want.
-There are five basic types of melodicas to consider: Soprano, alto, tenor, bass, and the
+Once you’ve considered who you’re purchasing the melodica for, and you’ve armed yourself with some knowledge, the next thing to figure out is what kind of melodica you want.
+There are five basic types of melodicas to consider: Soprano, alto, tenor, bass, and

-The tenor is even lower pitched and is normally played with one hand on the keyboard and the other hand holding the melodica.
-The rarest type is the bass melodica, which is the lowest pitched for playing bass notes.
-These melodicas are the largest and usually the most expensive.
+The tenor is pitched lower still, and it’s normally played with one hand on the keyboard and the other hand holding the melodica.
+The rarest type is the bass melodica, which is the lowest-pitched and is used for playing bass lines.
+These melodicas are the largest and often the most expensive.
 Sometimes the tenor and bass melodicas are played on a table or a stand with an air tube, so the player can use two hands on the keyboard.

 How Will You Use